stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 I assume you are a programmer and wants to start developing a python distribution:

-- Create your development environment with poetry, specifying the direct dependencies of your project with a strict version.
+- Create your development environment with [Poetry](https://poetry.eustace.io/), specifying the direct dependencies of your project with a strict version.
   This way you ensure your development (and testing) environment is always reproducible.
-- Create a pyproject.toml and use poetry as a backend to create your source and binary distributions.
+- Create a pyproject.toml file and use Poetry as a backend to create your source and binary distributions.
-- if you really want not to use poetry and want to stay the old way:
+- if you really do not want to use Poetry, and want to stay the old way:
     - Use setuptools.
 Create a setup.py where you specify all your abstract dependencies in install_requires.
     - Create a requirements.txt where you specify your concrete (i.e. specifically versioned), direct dependencies.
     - create a virtual environment with python -m virtualenv and then install the dependencies with pip -rrequirements.txt in that environment.
 Use this environment to develop.